Contractor Mortgage Calculator

 - If employed – input your monthly income

-- If self-employed – input your day rate and number of days per week this rate applies
+- If self-employed – input your day rate and the number of days per week this rate applies

 And that’s it!
-Now hit the ‘calculate’ button and you’ll see three different income multiple examples illustrating the amounts you may be able to borrow for a mortgage.
+Now hit the ‘calculate’ button, and you’ll see three different income multiple examples illustrating the amounts you may be able to borrow for a mortgage.

 Calculate your monthly repayments

-Now you can use these different amounts to work out what your monthly mortgage repayments could be by using our calculator here.
+Now, you can use these different amounts to work out what your monthly mortgage repayments could be by using our calculator here.
 Simply input the mortgage amount you’re looking to borrow along with an interest rate and loan term.

 Mortgage Repayment Calculator